A Good Catholic Girl: Cast

+Matthew Nabwiso, who plays the antagonist Ahmed, is a versatile performer known for his work in Ugandan entertainment as both an actor and musician.
+He serves as the lead vocalist for the World Music band Soul Beat Africa and has worked as an auditions judge for Tusker Project Fame, one of East Africa's popular musical shows.

 Reception

 The controversial film questions some Islamic ideologies and portrays religious tensions.
 It was included in Africa First: Volume Two, an anthology of five short films from new African filmmakers.
 Nabwiso scooped the Best Supporting Actor - Drama Award at the inaugural Africa Magic Viewers' Choice Awards (AMVCA) in Lagos, Nigeria in March 2013 beating four challengers: three Nigerians Osita Iheme, Fabian Adeoye Lojede and Kalu Ikeagwu plus South African Thomas Gumede.
 He was the only Ugandan nominee in the 26 category competition.